 A traffic stop normally ends with a citation—the annoyed motorist simply drives away.
-But an officer will sometime prolong a traffic detention, in the process searching the driver's vehicle.
+But an officer will sometimes prolong a traffic detention, in the process searching the driver's vehicle.

-After arresting an occupant, the police may search the passenger compartment of a vehicle if it reasonably appears that the arrestee might access the vehicle during the search or that the vehicle contains:
+After arresting an occupant, the police typically may search the passenger compartment of a vehicle if it reasonably appears that the arrestee might access the vehicle during the arrest or that the vehicle contains:

 The ensuing search must be limited to areas that might contain the items the searching officer reasonably expects to find.

 If, for example, officers have arrested a motorist for driving on a suspended license, handcuffed him, and placed him in a locked patrol car, they don't have a lawful basis to search the car.
 The driver isn't able to access the car at the time of the search, nor can the officers reasonably expect to find evidence of the crime for which they arrested him: driving on a suspended license.
 (Arizona v.
-Gant (2009) 556 U.S. 332.)
+Gant, 556 U.S. 332 (2009).)

 Even without an arrest, an officer who sees, hears, or smells something suspicious during a traffic stop can search the car—without a warrant.
 For instance, if the officer sees a baggie containing white powder in the back seat, the officer would likely have probable cause that illegal drugs are in the vehicle.